-Syrian airstrikes, artillery fire rock Eastern Ghouta despite ceasefire
+Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes

-(CNN)Eastern Ghouta endured a seventh consecutive day of relentless artillery fire and air strikes from the Russian-backed Syrian regime Sunday, despite global condemnation and a United Nations ceasefire that was supposed to have been implemented "without delay."
+The alleged chlorine attack comes despite a 30-day ceasefire that was supposed to have been implemented "without delay."

 "Nothing has changed," said Dr Hamza Hassan from Arbeen Hospital in the besieged Damascus suburb.
 "The airstrikes are continuing.
 A maternity hospital has just been hit in Saqba (a town in Eastern Ghouta) and is out of service," he told CNN on Sunday morning.